DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 }
 ```

-Building it is trivial (`musl-gcc -static -I../src -o example.o`), but how to plug it into the static Postgres?
+Building it is trivial (`musl-gcc -static -I../src -c example.c -o example.o`), but how to plug it into the static Postgres?

-What we need is fairly simple.
-Per library, keep a mapping: function name &rarr; function pointer
+What we need is fairly simple: for each library, keep a mapping of function name &rarr; function pointer

 The easiest way to do that, is to have a linked-list of metadata for each extension